krathalan/miscellaneous-scripts/README.md

 Seven POSIX-compliant sh scripts, four Bash scripts.

 ## gather_time_data (bash)
-This script will gather execution time data for a specified command and return the average execution time.
+This Bash script will gather execution time data for a specified command and return the average execution time.
 Helpful for testing optimizations in other scripts.
 For example, testing [wtwitch](https://gitlab.com/krathalan/wtwitch) optimizations with `gather_time_data "wtwitch -g overwatch"` would print out:

 ```
 Running command 15 times, please be patient...